Support Center / Troubleshooting and general information / DNS leaks when using a VPN

 Chrome

-Click the three-dot vertical ellipse icon → SettingsPrivacy and SecurityPrivacy and securitySecurityAdvanced and ensure Use secure DNS is off
+Click the three-dot vertical ellipse icon → SettingsPrivacy and SecurityPrivacy and securitySecurityAdvanced Select DNS provider and ensure OS default (when available) is selected form the dropdown menu.

 (On a Chromebook, go to Settings Privacy and securityAdvanced